statgen/locuszoom/assets/docs/data_retrieval.md

 * The second argument to the function is a list of values: the name of a [predefined adapter](../api/module-LocusZoom_Adapters.html) that defines how to retrieve this data, followed by an object of  configuration options (like url and params) that control which data will be fetched.
 Each type of data has its own options; see the documentation for a guide to available choices.
   * You are not limited to the types of data retrieval built into LocusZoom.js.
 See "creating your own adapter" for more information.

-### What should the data look like?
+## What should the data look like?
 In theory, LocusZoom.js can display whatever data it is given: layouts allow any individual layout to specify what fields should be used for the x and y axes.

 In practice, it is much more convenient to use pre-existing layouts that solve a common problem well out of the box: the set of options needed to control point size, shape, color, and labels is rather verbose, and highly custom behaviors entail a degree of complexity that is not always beginner friendly.
 For basic LocusZoom.js visualizations, our default layouts assume that you use the field names and format conventions defined in the [UM PortalDev API docs](https://portaldev.sph.umich.edu/docs/api/v1/).
 This is the quickest way to get started.

 Most users will only need to implement their own way of retrieving GWAS summary statistics; the other annotations are standard datasets and can be freely used from our public API.
 For complex plots (like annotations of new data), see our [example gallery](https://statgen.github.io/locuszoom).

-## How data gets to the plot
+# How data gets to the plot
 If you are building a custom tool for exploring data, it is common to show the same data in several ways (eg, a LocusZoom plot next to a table of results).
 The user will have a better experience if the two widgets are synchronized to always show the same data, which raises a question: which widget is responsible for making the API request?

 In LocusZoom.js, the user is allowed to change the information shown via mouse interaction (drag or zoom to change region, change LD calculations by clicking a button... etc).
 This means that LocusZoom must always be able to ask for the data it needs, and initiate a new API request if necessary: a *pull* model.
 This contrasts with static plotting libraries like R which show whatever data they are given (a *push* approach).

-The act of contacting an external API, and fetching the data needed, is coordinated by *Adapters*.
+The act of contacting an external data repository, and fetching the information needed, is coordinated by *Adapters*.
 It is possible to share data with other widgets on the page via event callbacks, so that those widgets retrieve the newest data whenever the plot is updated (see `subscribeToData` in the [guide to interactivity](interactivity.html) for details).

-### Not every web page requires an API
+## Not every web page requires an API
 LocusZoom.js is designed to work well with REST APIs, but you do not need to create an entire web server just to render a single interactive plot.
 As long as the inputs can be transformed into a recognized format, they should work with the plot.

 Some examples of other data retrieval mechanisms used in the wild are:

 * Loading the data from a static JSON file (this can be as simple as giving the URL of the JSON file, instead of the URL of an API server!).
 Many bioinformaticians are comfortable converting between text files, so this is a low-effort way to get started... but static files always return the same data, and they return all of it at once.
 This can be limiting for big datasets or "jump to region" style interactivity.
 * Fetching the data from a Tabix-indexed file in an Amazon S3 bucket (via the [lz-tabix-source](../api/module-ext_lz-tabix-source.html) plugin; you will need to write your own function that parses each line into the required data format).
 This is exactly how our chromatin coaccessibility demo works!
-* Loading the data into a "shared global store" like vuex for a reactive single-page application, and asking LocusZoom to query the store instead of contacting a REST API directly.
-This is relatively advanced, but it can be useful if many page widgets need to coordinate and share a lot of data.
+* Loading the data into a "shared global store" that acts as a middle layer for API calls, and asking LocusZoom to query the store instead of contacting a REST API directly. (example: Vuex for a reactive single-page application) This is relatively advanced, but it can be useful if many page widgets need to coordinate and share a lot of data that frequently changes.

-### Example: Loading data from static JSON files
+## Example: Loading data from static JSON files
 One way to make a LocusZoom plot quickly is to load the data for your region in a static file, formatted as JSON objects to look like the payload from our standard REST API.
 The key concept below is that instead of a server, the URL points to the static file.
 This demonstration is subject to the limits described above, but it can be a way to get started.

 ```javascript